Kentico/xperience-by-kentico-k13ecommerce/docs/Usage-Guide.md

 - Endpoint `api/store/site/currencies` returns all enabled site currencies

 ### User synchronization
+When user is created on XbyK, this user needs to be synchronized to KX 13, then user can be used for API authorization.
+(user identity is generated in JWT).
+We suppose that users are already synchronized between client (XbyK) and KX app before starting using this API.
+Complete synchronization is not part of this PoC solution.

 - Endpoint `api/store/synchronization/user-synchronization` creates new user
   - Client app (XbyK) should use this to be ensured that all new users on client's are synchronized to KX 13, this is necessary when client's e-commerce solution allows users to log in.
 Users are created with random generated password and are used only for